tsemana/analytics.js-integrations/Contributing.md

 - Run the tests and get everything passing.
 - Commit your changes with a nice commit message.
 - Submit your pull request.
-- Add a vector logo to the pull request comments if you want it merged into [Segment](https://segment.com) too!